AMS Mood and the menopause326.86 KB

 Use of SSRIs in women with breast cancer using tamoxifen.
 There have been concerns that certain SSRIs (paroxetine and fluoxetine) may reduce the active metabolite of tamoxifen.

-Menopausal hormone therapy (MHT) is not a first line treatment for depressive disorders.
+Menopausal hormone therapy (MHT) may help women who have symptoms of low mood related to perimenopause or menopause (10).
+However, MHT is not currently recommended as a first line treatment for major depression (2).
 MHT may be of particular benefit for mood and sleep quality in women experiencing VMS and can be considered in combination with antidepressants.
-Evidence from RCTs suggests MHT is as effective as other antidepressants in perimenopausal women but is ineffective in post-menopausal women (2) suggesting a window of opportunity for its use in the perimenopause.
-Some evidence exists for the efficacy of MHT in the prevention of the onset of depression in euthymic women; at present there is insufficient evidence to recommend prescribing MHT for prevention of depression.
+Evidence from RCTs suggests oestrogen is as effective as antidepressants in perimenopausal women but is ineffective in post-menopausal women (2) suggesting a window of opportunity for its use in the perimenopause.
+Some evidence exists for the efficacy of MHT in the prevention of the onset of depression in euthymic perimenopausal women; at present there is insufficient evidence to recommend prescribing MHT for prevention of depression.

 Note: Medical and scientific information provided and endorsed by the Australasian Menopause Society might not be relevant to a particular person's circumstances and should always be discussed with that person's own healthcare provider.
 This Information Sheet contains copyright or otherwise protected material.
 Reproduction of this Information Sheet by Australasian Menopause Society Members and other health professionals for clinical practice is permissible.
 No other reproduction or transmission is permitted in any form or by any information storage and retrieval systems except as permitted under the Copyright Act 1968 or with prior written permission from the copyright owner.